Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ```
 Attention:

-* The path to save must be empty, otherwise `save` will raise an error.
+* The folder specified by path parameter must be empty, otherwise `save` will raise an error.
-* OneFlow model can save in a certain form the specified path.
-More details please refer to the example below.
+* OneFlow model can be saved in a certain form the specified path.
+For more details please refer to the example below.
 * Although OneFlow do not have limitation of `save` frequency, however, if the storage frequency is too high, it will increase the burden of resources such as disk and bandwidth.

 ### Load model
 We can call the `CheckPoint` object's `load` method to load model from specified path.
-Note that the model loaded from disk needs to match the network model used in the current job function, otherwise an error will occur.

-Here is an example of constructing `CheckPoint object` and loading model from a specified path:
+Here is an example of constructing `CheckPoint` object and loading model from a specified path:
 ```python
 check_point = flow.train.CheckPoint() #constructing object
 check_point.load("./path_to_model") #load model